shengwen-tw/rotor-bench/README.md

-# quadrotor-sim-py
+# RotorBench

-A minimal quadrotor flight simulator written in Python, designed for academic research and fast prototyping.
+A compact quadrotor flight simulator written in Python, designed for benchmarking, fast prototyping, and academic research.

 ## Features